gcallah/hambone/chaps/chap1.md

 Bernie replied, "Man, you fool, you know we done buried Will two months ago.
 You was there!"

-Hiram shouted down, "Hey old man, where you comin' from?
+Hiram shouted down, "Hey ole man, where you comin' from?
 You from around here?"

 The man looked up at the four occupants of the roof, but said nothing, then turned away and continued slowly north on the street, towards the Amtrak station at the end of the road.

-(The station hosts one train per day, at 2:57 AM, and, per Amtrak, features the following inconveniences:
+(The station hosts one train per day, at 2:57 AM, and, per Amtrak's list of conveniences, features the following inconveniences:
 - Unstaffed station
 - ATM not available
 - No elevator